 - 1. Adequate vision, such as that required to observe changes in physical conditions, to read small print on labels and markings on syringes and to discern subtle changes in color; - 2.
 Adequate hearing, such as that required to distinguish muted sounds through a stethoscope; - 3.
 Fine motor skills and manual dexterity, such as that required to handle small, delicate equipment; - 4.
 Strength to turn and assist with lifting adults and to lift and carry children; - 5.
 The mobility to respond quickly in emergency situations; - 6.
 The ability to communicate and interact effectively with others orally and in writing; - 7.
-The ability to detect odors; and
+The ability to detect odors; and - 8.
+The ability to read independently and to comprehend the written word.

-8. The ability to read independently and to comprehend the written word.
 The number of students who can be admitted to the upper division clinical courses is determined by the availability of clinical practice sites and faculty to teach in these areas.
-Admission occurs once per year; upper division nursing courses begin in the summer semester after the sophomore year for the part-time three-year track and in the fall semester for the full time two-year track.
-Faculty SCHOOL OF NURSING select for admission a limited number of the best qualified applicants.
+Admission occurs twice per year; upper division nursing courses begin in the fall and spring semesters.
+Faculty select for admission a limited number of the best qualified applicants.